10 Social Media FAQs and Their Answers

 9. Can I carry over a social strategy from one platform to the next?

 Content often dictates the type of strategy you need to adopt.
 As different social media platforms focus on different types of content, the chances of successfully carrying a strategy from one to another are slim.

 There’s platform-specific content, and then there are platform-specific constraints.
 For a long time, Twitter has had the 140-character limit in place, and the only way to transmit more was to embed an image.
-Facebook, LinkedIn and Google+ are far more liberal from this perspective.
+Facebook, LinkedIn, and Instagram are far more liberal from this perspective.
 Even if you decide to cross-post content on these 3 platforms, you need to remember that the audiences might differ.

 10. What common social media marketing mistakes should my business avoid?